Rice Owls Give Back: The Student Philanthropy Committee

 Rice students who engage the campus in giving and share the importance of philanthropy.

 The Student Philanthropy Committee (SPC) is a group of student volunteers who share the importance of philanthropy at Rice with their classmates and peers.
 Each year, SPC volunteers organize and promote events, such as undergraduate class giving campaigns and thank-a-donor stations, while connecting with alumni, parents and friends who support the Rice Annual Fund and keep Rice such a remarkable place to live and learn.

-To learn more about becoming a member of the SPC, please email Lex Wetzel and Brittney Phillips, assistant directors of the Rice Annual Fund.
+To learn more about becoming a member of the SPC, please email Jack Vielhauer, assistant director of the Rice Annual Fund.

 Stay in the know throughout the year by liking the Student Philanthropy Committee Facebook Page.

 For decades, students have come together to celebrate their class spirit and passion for Rice through their class gift.
 Participating in your class giving campaign is a meaningful expression of pride and appreciation for your education, and it supports many of the essentials that make Rice so special, including a diverse and talented student body, an amazing faculty, a vibrant college life and more.

 Just as gifts from alumni have helped enrich your education, your class gift will directly impact the experience of current and future Owls and contribute to your class’s legacy of support.
 Gifts of any size make a difference, and the more students who give, the greater the collective impact will be.

 Currently, Rice students make class gifts in the sophomore, junior and senior years.
 Make your gift today!

 Class of 2020 Participation Goal: 40 percent

 When students work together in support of Rice, they not only make an immediate and lasting impact on the Rice community, they also have the opportunity to win some spectacular incentives for their colleges.
 Join your peers and make your gift today!